aminoa/log-anomalies/pipeline/README.md

 ### BonsaiConfig

-used for parsing a text file containing Bonsai credentials, used for avoiding exposing secrets in plain text.
+Parses a text file containing Bonsai credentials, used for avoiding exposing secrets in plain text.
+Stores credentials as a private attribute

 ### KafkaConfig